Kaiserjägerstrasse-Monterovere is not a road for beginners

-The road also known as Strada dell’Alpini and Strada Provinciale SP 133 di Monterovere is asphalted.
+The road also known as Strada dell’Alpini and Strada Provinciale SP 133 di Monterovere is totally paved.
 But it's steep, narrow, and without central marked lines.
-It’s 6.4km long and connects Levico Therme and Caldonazzo with the plateau of Lavarone.
+It’s 6.4km (4 miles) long and runs from Levico Therme and Caldonazzo to the plateau of Lavarone.

 This old military road was built in 1911 as a war road from the "Kaiserjäger" in order to transport materials for the construction of fortifications in the south of the road lying border between Austria-Hungary and Italy, the later Italian front.

 It’s not a road for beginners and should not be attempted by those who don't know how to reverse.
 It’s very narrow, has several hairpins and two small tunnels.
 It’s forbidden to vehicles with more than 2,50 m height and width.
 The speed limit is 30 km/h.
 This road is usually open all year, but it can be closed anytime when the access is not cleared of snow.